cerner/fhir.cerner.com/content/authorization.md

   they are only valid a brief period in any case
   (on the order of a few minutes).
-As a result, it is generally unnecessary (and inefficient) for applications check for access token validity using an introspection endpoint.
+As a result, it is generally unnecessary (and inefficient) for applications to check for access token validity using an introspection endpoint.
 This behavior is discussed in more detail in Section 3 of
   RFC 7009 ["OAuth 2.0 Token Revocation"](https://tools.ietf.org/html/rfc7009),